koalamadness/CS-2026/may_diary.md

 # Computer Science

 ## 2026/05/18
+A thread is the smallest unit of execution within a program, allowing multiple tasks to run concurrently.
+In Java, threads help improve performance by enabling parallel execution.

 Note: The order of thread execution may vary on each run because thread scheduling is non-deterministic.